opc40772/Graylog/README.md

 # Zimbra Server

-You must install filebeat 5.6.x or any of the versions compatible with the version of elasticsearch 5.6.x.
-See [Matrix compatibility](https://www.elastic.co/support/matrix#matrix_compatibility)
+You must install filebeat 5.6.x for elasticsearch v5 or filebeat 6.5.x for elasticsearch 6, for any other version of elasticsearch .See [Matrix compatibility](https://www.elastic.co/support/matrix#matrix_compatibility)

+In Filebeat 5.6.x use this config...

 We will only modify the sessions of Filebeat prospectors and Logstash output.